Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sperm donor carries cancer gene, gives birth to 67 children, 10 of them have the disease

-The case has sparked controversy over the lack of international regulation of sperm donation, especially limits on the number of children born to one donor.
+The case has sparked controversy over the lack of international regulation of sperm donation, particularly limits on the number of children born to one donor.

 Báo Thanh niênBáo Thanh niên25/05/2025

-A European man donated sperm carrying a rare gene mutation linked to cancer, resulting in at least 67 children born from his sperm between 2008 and 2015 in eight different European countries, of which 23 were confirmed to carry the high-risk gene mutation, at least 10 of whom developed cancer, according to The Guardian.
+A man in Europe donated sperm carrying a rare gene mutation linked to cancer, resulting in at least 67 children born from his sperm between 2008 and 2015, in eight different European countries, of which 23 were confirmed to carry the high-risk gene mutation, at least 10 of whom developed cancer, according to The Guardian.

 Người hiến tinh trùng mang gien ung thư không bị phát hiện khiến nhiều trẻ sinh ra mắc bệnh - Ảnh 1.